 Ayr, Ayrshire, Scotland, April 22nd 2017.
 The New Bridge crossing the River Ayr.

 Shop here: The long, dramatic coastline has some of the finest seafood in the UK, and the landscape is great for free-range meat and dairy.
 Needless to say, you can eat pretty well here.
-You can pay visits to many of the producers to really get a feel for the foodie passion in this area, Taste Ayrshire has a great directory.
+You can pay visits to many of the producers to really get a feel for the foodie passion in this area.
 While you’re close by, it’s definitely worth hopping on the ferry from Ardrossan to the Isle of Arran.
-You can cycle around this small and wild island a day, making lots of foodie stops along the way.
+You can cycle around this small and wild island daily, making many foodie stops along the way.
 Make sure you take a backpack to bring back all your goodies!
 There’s a brewery, creamery, chocolatier, smokehouse, three excellent cheese producers and tipples at Isle of Arran Distillers, one of the last independent distilleries in Scotland.

 Chipping Norton, The Cotswolds